ExtremeFLOW/neko/doc/pages/point-zones.md

 # Point zones {#point-zones}
 ## What are point zones?

-Point zones are subsections of the computational domain containing GLL points which are selected based on a given geometrical criterion.

-These zones can then be used in different contexts, e.g. localized source terms, probes...
+Point zones are subsections of the computational domain which are selected based on a given geometrical criterion.
+A point zone is defined by the `point_zone_t` abstract type.
+Each `point_zone_t` object has a unique `name` attribute, and a `mask` containing a list of linear indices referring to the GLL points whose coordinates verify the above-mentioned geometrical criterion.
+Zones can then be used in different contexts, e.g. applying a localized source term, probing a particular zone of interest...

 ## Predefined geometrical shapes